ORNL/intersect-architecture/sos/logical/resilience/rollback.rst

    error/failure types.

    Performance
-      The failure-free performance :math:`T_{f=0}` of the pattern is defined by the task's total execution time without any resilience strategy :math:`T_{E}` and the time spent on saving system state and progress to storage :math:`T_{s}` during task execution with a total number of checkpoints :math:`N`.
+      The error/failure-free performance :math:`T_{f=0}` of the pattern is defined by the task's total execution time without any resilience strategy :math:`T_{E}` and the time spent on saving system state and progress to storage :math:`T_{s}` during task execution, with a total number of checkpoints :math:`N`.
 Assuming a constant checkpoint interval :math:`\tau`, the total number of checkpoints :math:`N_{constant}` is defined by the task's total execution time without any resilience strategy :math:`T_{E}` divided by :math:`\tau`. :math:`T_{d}`, time to